 Sledding is another fantastic winter activity and something that Children, in particular, tend to love (although, who doesn’t love sledding?).
 Seoul has a few great sledding slopes scattered around the city!

-Seoul Land is an outdoor theme park located about 40 minutes from Dongdaemun/Myeongdong.
+Seoul Land is an outdoor amusement park located about 40 minutes from Dongdaemun/Myeongdong.
 In winter, sledding courses are open and everyone can enjoy them!

 If you would prefer to go somewhere inside the city, then the Ttukseom sledding slope is fantastic.
 For only 6000KRW you can enjoy this slope on the banks of the Han River.